Install

 Migrate Store From WordPress Woocommerce to Shopify

-In this tutorial you will know, how to migrate from WooCommerce to shopify with the Matrixify App.
+In this tutorial, you will learn how to migrate your WooCommerce data products, categories, coupons, customers and orders to Shopify with the Matrixify App.
 Matrixify makes your store data migration easier and more accurate!

-The main difference between Matrixify and other data migration methods is that Matrixify takes the data directly from WooCommerce API which means that there is access to more data and less room for error when handling files in different templates.
+The main difference between Matrixify and other data migration methods is that Matrixify takes the data directly from WooCommerce and WordPress API, which means that there is access to more data and less room for error when handling files in different templates.

-Direct connection to the WooCommerce API also allows the Matrixify to migrate over any custom WooCommerce fields to Shopify Metafields, so no information is lost in the migration and you can then use those Metafields in your Shopify theme later.
+Direct connection to the WordPress API and WooCommerce API also allows Matrixify to migrate over any custom data fields to Shopify Metafields, so no information is lost in the migration and you can then use those Metafields in your Shopify theme later.

-The following tutorial explains how to migrate following data from WooCommerce to Shopify:
+The following tutorial explains how to migrate following data from WordPress and WooCommerce to Shopify:

 • Products (including Products from trash in WooCommerce as archived in Shopify)